KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 - `x` is a list of integers
 - `y` is a dictionary mapping true representation to associated integer or the return from `.ml.labelencode`

-returns a list with the integer values of `x` replaced by their appropriate 'true' representation, values that do not appear in the mapping supplied by `y` are returned as null values
+returns a list with the integer values of `x` replaced by their appropriate 'true' representation.
+Values that do not appear in the mapping supplied by `y` are returned as null values

 !!!Note
 	This function is primarily used when attempting to convert classification predictions from a fitted model to their underlying representation.
 It is often the case that a user will convert a symbol list to an integer list in order to allow their machine learning model to fit the data appropriately.